-This sling is available in a variety of materials (see the FAQ tab).
-It has been more popular with some double amputees or contracted patients in fall out chairs as they may find it more comfortable than the split leg sling design.
-Patients sitting in fall out chairs can also be rolled to place the sling under them.
+This Sling is available in a variety of materials (see the Technical tab).
+It has been more popular with some double amputees or contracted patients in fall-out chairs as they may find it more comfortable than the split leg Sling design.
+Patients sitting in fall-out chairs can also be rolled to place the Sling under them.

-This sling is also available in strong netting or mesh material.
-The large holes of the netting sling allow water to drain away after bathing.
-It also allows cares to pat the patient dry while in the sling.
-The smaller holes in the mesh material allow bathing and both slings give ventilation when the slings are left under the patients.
+This Sling is also available in a strong netting or mesh material.
+The large holes of the netting Sling allow water to drain away after bathing.
+It also allows Carers to pat the patient dry while in the Sling.
+The smaller holes in the mesh material allow for bathing and both Slings give ventilation when the Slings are left under the patients.

 Item # 570

 Safe Working Load: 200kg / 440lbs (Weight Tested To 700kg / 1540lbs, exceeding ISO 10535:2011)

 ||Nylon||This is called a solid material, as it is not a Mesh or Netting material that has holes in the material.
 The Nylon has some slipperiness, to make it easier to slide down behind a patient's back, when they are sitting in a chair.|

 ||Polyester||This is a soft and comfortable Mesh with small holes.
 The holes can be cooler for the patient.
 Sometimes this material will be used for showering or in a bath.|

 ||Polyester||Like the Mesh, but with bigger holes.
 Used more for bathing or showering, as more water will drain from the large holes and it is possible to pat dry the patient with a towel after showering.|